 Domain Code Domain Overview 1A Incorporates the following areas; Majority of the pit top at Chain Valley (areas not within the high voltage transmission line easement); Mannering pit top area (including ventilation shaft and fan site); and Chain Valley ventilation shaft and fan site.
 Post-mining land use for this domain is generally a return to native bushland as part of Sunset Energy buffer lands for Vales Point Power Station.
 1B Incorporates the Mannering and Chain Valley downcast shaft site locations.
 Post-mining land use for this domain is to provide grassed open space consistent with surrounds and in consideration of future land uses.
 2A Area of the coal stockpiles and some coal handling facilities within the pit top areas.
+Post-mining land use for this domain is generally a return to native bushland as part of Sunset Energy buffer lands for Vales Point Power Station. ЗA Area of the water management structures within the pit top areas.
 Post-mining land use for this domain is generally a return to native bushland as part of Sunset Energy buffer lands for Vales Point Power Station.
-3A Area of the water management structures within the pit top areas.
-Post-mining land use for this domain is generally a return to native bushland as part of Sunset Energy buffer lands for Vales Point Power Station.
 3B Area of the water management structures within the pit top areas.
 Post-mining land use for this domain is to provide grassed open space consistent with surrounds and in consideration of current and future land uses (as a high voltage transmission line easement).
 3C Area of the water management structures within the pit top areas, including the pollution control dams and previous water supply dam for firefighting.
 Post-mining land use for this domain is retention of suitable water management structures for their ecological function and water supply value, where consistent with the overall post-mining land use as part of Sunset Energy buffer lands for Vales Point Power Station.

-Review Date Next Review Date Revision No Document Owner Page 23/12/2019 31/12/2020 1 Environment & Community Coordinator Page 21 of 95 DOCUMENT UNCONTROLLED WHEN PRINTED
+Review Date Revision No Document Owner Page

+31/12/2023 1 Approvals Coordinator Page 22

+DOCUMENT UNCONTROLLED WHEN PRINTED